-Columns 1 to 3 in panel A show individual regressions where the capital city status is interacted with an index of how easy it is to trade internally, trade externally, or produce agricultural goods around the location of the city.
+is interacted with an index of how easy it is to trade internally, trade externally, or produce agricultural goods around the city's location.
 Columns 4 and 5 include all variables at the same time and add the time-varying coefficients on the fundamentals.
 In nearly all specifications, we find strong evidence of complementarity between gaining the political advantage of a capital city and economic fundamentals.
 A two-standard deviation decrease in the index of internal trade offsets the positive capital city effect in column 4, although this effect is no longer significant in column 5.
-External trade integration appears to matter little for the relative growth rates of subnational capitals, whereas cities that become capitals in agricultural locations attract considerably less activity than those located in other locations.
+External trade integration appears to matter little for the relative growth rates of subnational capitals.
+In contrast, cities that become capitals in agricultural locations attract considerably less activity than those in other locations.
 While only suggestive, these results are in line with a reduced importance of agriculture for city locations or productivity and a greater importance of connectivity-related fundamentals today (Henderson et al., 2018).
 Panel B unpacks these three groups.
 Column 1 interacts the treatment status with a city's internal market access (to other cities in the country) in 1990.
 Here we observe a strong interaction effect.
 A city that becomes a capital in a location with a level of market access that is a standard deviation above the mean experiences an additional increase in light intensity of 13.8%.
-Given that most of our reforms occur in developing countries, this finding echoes Brülhart et al. (2020), who show that market access remains a strong determinant of regional productivity in developing countries, even as its importance declines in developed economies.
+Given that most of our reforms occur in developing countries, this finding echoes Brühart et al. (2020), who show that market access remains a strong determinant of regional productivity in developing countries, even as its importance declines in developed economies.
 Column 2 uses distance to the coast as a measure of external market access.
 The coefficient points in the expected direction, but the estimated effect is small and insignificant.
 Column 3 uses wheat suitability as a proxy for locations in the agricultural hinterland.
-Mirroring the results from above, it shows that greater suitability for agriculture is negatively correlated with the growth of capital cities.
+Mirroring the results from above, the column shows that greater suitability for agriculture is negatively correlated with the growth of capital cities.

-Figure E-7 in Online Appendix E shows that the event-study estimates of internal trade and market access rise in line with the baseline capital city effect, while the negative effect of agricultural fundamentals only starts to appear in the medium run and is barely significant.
-Moreover, the estimates of the pre-treatment coefficients and their sub-t confidence intervals strongly suggest that heterogeneous selection in terms of
+Figure E-8 in Online Appendix E shows that the event-study estimates of internal trade and market access rise in line with the baseline capital city effect, while the negative effect of agricultural fundamentals only starts to appear in the medium run and is barely significant.
+Moreover, the estimates of the pre-treatment coefficients and their sub-t confidence intervals strongly suggest that heterogeneous selection in terms of these fundamentals is unlikely.